MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-channel-tab.md

 Your app is ready to test in Teams.
 To do this, you must have an account that allows app sideloading.

-1. Launch a Teams web client in Visual Studio Code with the **F5** key.
+1. Open a Teams web client in Visual Studio Code with the **F5** key.
 1. Add (`localhost`) as trustworthy by following these steps to enable your app content to display in Teams:

    1. Open a new tab in the same browser window (Google Chrome by default) which opened with the **F5** key.
-   1. Access `https://localhost:3000/tab` and proceed to the page.
+   1. Open `https://localhost:3000/tab` and proceed to the page.

 1. Select **Add to a team** or **Add to a chat** and locate a channel or chat you can use for testing from the modal in Teams.
 1. Select **Set up a tab**.
 The configuration page displays in a modal.<br/>